 - Men with family history (first degree relatives) should be screened from age 40 with digital rectal exam and PSA annually

 - Men without family history should be screened with annual DRE and PSA from age 50

 - Men can have a single PSA at age 40 to quantitate their cancer risk.
-If the single PSA is less than one their risk is low
+If the single PSA is less than the median (~0.9 ng/mL) their lifetime risk of prostate cancer is low

 What to do with an elevated PSA: